companydirectorylist.com Global Business Directories and Company Directories

 Documentation for the second variant pointed out by Kaarel can be found in this Visual Prolog reference page However the problem with your code goes a little deeper

-• list - What is ! in Prolog - Stack Overflow
+• What is the logical not in Prolog? - Stack Overflow

 Business Directories,Company Directories